vipoolchaudhari/namaste-react/Readme.md

-# This is the react learning platform
+# This is the react learning platform.
-# Created Home page for food delivery app using ReactJs
+# Created Home page for food delivery app using ReactJs.